-There is hope.
-Lions will rapidly recover if entrepreneurial conservationists are empowered to address the biggest threats to lions—such as human-lion conflict, bushmeat poaching, and habitat loss.
-If the core reserves in lion range were more effectively managed and the local communities around them supported, we could have 3-4 times the number of lions we have today.
+Lions can recover if entrepreneurial conservationists are empowered to address the biggest threats to lions—such as human-lion conflict, bushmeat poaching, and habitat loss.
+If the core protected areas in Africa were more effectively managed and the local communities around them were supported, we could have three to four times the number of lions we have today.

-The Lion Recovery Fund, along with its commitment to its WCN lion partners Ewaso Lions and Niassa Lion Project, is a key strategy by the Wildlife Conservation Network to bring lions back.
-The Wildlife Conservation Network’s (WCN) mission is to protect endangered species and preserve their natural habitats by supporting entrepreneurial conservationists who pursue innovative strategies for people and wildlife to co-exist and thrive.
-WCN invests technically and financially in a select network of conservation partners to ensure their mission success, and creates large-scale, range-wide Crisis and Recovery Funds to support the best ideas to end extinction crises and bring wildlife back from the brink.
-Learn more about WCN’s unique approach to saving wildlife, or learn more about our conservationists and their most compelling initiatives.
+The Wildlife Conservation Network’s mission is to protect endangered wildlife by supporting conservationists who ensure wildlife and people co-exist and thrive.
+The Lion Recovery Fund, along with WCN’s lion Conservation Partners Ewaso Lions and Niassa Lion Project, is a key strategy by the WCN to bring lions back.
+WCN invests technically and financially in a select network of Conservation Partners to ensure their mission success, and creates large-scale, range-wide Wildlife Funds to support the best ideas to end extinction crises and bring wildlife back from the brink.
+WCN proudly maintains the highest possible 100% 4-star rating through Charity Navigator.
+Learn more about WCN’s unique approach to saving wildlife, or learn more about their Conservation Partners and their most compelling initiatives.

-The Leonardo DiCaprio Foundation (LDF) is dedicated to the long-term health and wellbeing of all Earth’s inhabitants.
-Through collaborative partnerships, we support innovative projects that protect vulnerable wildlife from extinction, while restoring balance to threatened ecosystems and communities.
-LDF’s grantmaking program encompasses six focus areas: wild land conservation, marine conservation, climate change, innovative solutions, indigenous rights, and public advocacy.
+The Leonardo DiCaprio Foundation (LDF) (now known as Re:wild) is dedicated to the long-term health and wellbeing of all Earth’s inhabitants.
+Through collaborative partnerships, they support innovative projects that protect vulnerable wildlife from extinction, while restoring balance to threatened ecosystems and communities.
+LDF’s grant-making program encompasses six focus areas: wild land conservation, marine conservation, climate change, innovative solutions, indigenous rights, and public advocacy.